rzn-example-classroom/tutorial/README.md

 	- You can also set the deadline as a cutoff date, in which case the student will no longer be able to edit the repository after the due date.
 For most assignments, this is desirable.
 5. You may also set the assignment as [individual](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment) (default) or [group](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-a-group-assignment).
 See the subsection below for more details about group assignments, as there are some idiosyncrasies.
 6. **It is strongly recommended to set repository visibility to private.** This will prevent students from being able to view other students' repositories unless it is a group assignment and they are on the same team.
 7. For most assignments, granting students admin rights to their repository is unnecessary.
+By default, repository administrators can change visibility of, transfer, or delete the repository, but these privileges can be disabled in the Organization Settings page under Member Privileges.
 [More information about admin privileges can be found here](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization).
 8. **It is strongly recommended to provide students with starter code** via a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-template-repository) (unless your assignment requires students to build the project from scratch).
 To do so, see the previous section "Creating template repositories".
 	- Once created, you can select the new template repository as the starter code for your assignment.
 Student repositories will be initialized with a clone of the template repository.
 This is an easy way to distribute files to all students working on an assignment.
 	- Note that if the template repository is updated or the starter code is changed by editing the assignment, **student repositories will not be changed retroactively**.
 However, new student repositories will use the new starter code.